fischeversenker/coffeecup-cli/README.md

-# Coffeecup CLI
+# CoffeeCup CLI

 > [!NOTE]
 > This is a private project!
-I'm not employed at Coffeecup.
+I'm not employed at CoffeeCup.
 We just happen to use it at our company and I was missing a CLI for it.

-I was frustrated with starting/stopping/resuming my timers through the [Coffeecup UI](https://www.coffeecup.app/).
-This repository provides a `coffeecup` CLI command to interact with Coffeecup fom the command line.
+I was frustrated with starting/stopping/resuming my timers through the [CoffeeCup UI](https://www.coffeecup.app/).
+This repository provides a `coffeecup` CLI command to interact with CoffeeCup fom the command line.

-With this tool you don't need to leave your development environment to update your Coffeecup time entries.
+With this tool you don't need to leave your development environment to update your CoffeeCup time entries.
 You can now do this:

 ```sh
 $ coffeecup start project1 "Task A"